Building Energy Performance Standards (BEPS)

 The ordinance went into effect in 2021 and the standards were set that year by the Building Energy Improvement Board.
 Property owners have until 2025 to be in compliance with the standards.
 Affordable Housing and houses of worship have until 2027.
 Compliance will be based on the previous year's energy consumption.

-There are four paths to compliance with the Building
+to compliance with the Building

 Performance: The building’s site Energy Use Intensity (EUI) for the property is equal to or lower than the EUI standard for its property type.
 Properties that meet the EUI standard for their property type and submit required verification are compliant for that compliance cycle.
 Performance standards by property type can be found here.